-Welcome to WFS Remote Learning!
-While the action happens on our internal web site, we wanted to give you a little taste of the remote learning experience.
+Welcome to WFS Virtual Learning!
+School is in session on our campuses, but there are some situations when students need to learn virtually.
+While the action happens on our internal web site, we wanted to give you a little taste of the virtual learning experience.

 Because WFS had a 1-to-1 laptop program for grades 5 through 12––with the addition of all 4th graders receiving a school-issued laptop, and students in preschool through third grade receiving school-issued iPads in September––as well as an active online learning community already in place, the technical transition to WFS Remote Learning can be nimble.

 The use of a synchronous platform like Zoom is a critical means for nurturing our community spirit, providing students with a sense of continued connection and belonging, as well as a chance for teachers to “check in” and literally “see” how everyone is faring.
 When remote, we hope to not only continue the high-level engagement in the classroom, but maintain the sense of community felt when our students and faculty/staff are together on campus.